SimonRenblad/SimonRenblad/README.md

 I am a full-time software engineer.

 Currently I am working on the [ARTIQ software](https://github.com/m-labs/artiq) being developed at [M-Labs](https://m-labs.hk/).

 I am currently implementing solutions related to concurrency (asyncio) and networking (TCP and RPC servers) as well as GUI (PyQt).
+Everything in Linux of course :).

+In my spare time I am currently learning a bit of OCaml and dipping my fingers in x86 assembly.

 ## Latest Videos